GenomicsStandardsConsortium/mixs/README.md

   * [src/docs](src/docs) - markdown files that can be converted to HTML and included in the web documentation pages

 ## Developer Documentation
+Note: Developer documention is specifically included here for the use of members of the GSC's CIG and TWG committees.
 <details>
 Use the `make` command to generate project artefacts: